-Although when I first shared this recipe in 2016, I was less than enamored with the icing, it’s grown on me.
-I think I originally overcooked it – since you’re dissolving sugar on the stove, you need to go a little gently.
-Or perhaps not quite – I cranked up the heat to high to just get the icing done with as quickly as possible.
+Although when I first shared this recipe in 2016, I was less than enamored with the icing, it's grown on me.
+I think I originally overcooked it back then - since you're dissolving sugar on the stove, you need to go a little gently.
+Or perhaps not quite - I cranked up the heat to high to just get the icing done with as quickly as possible.
 I also tried to cook it as little as possible.
 The result was a crackly icing top that seemed almost syrupy underneath.

 A southern chocolate sheet cake, with a sugary chocolate icing.
 As much iced brownie as cake!

 - 1/2 cup vegetable oil (112 grams) (original called for 1 cup, but it's fine with just 1/2 cup)